Skip to main content

 British political commentator Sami Hamdi had his visa revoked Sunday morning at the San Francisco International Airport as the Department of Homeland Security prepares to deport him.

-Hamdi’s detainment comes after he spoke Saturday night in Sacramento at a gala for the Council on American-Islamic Relations, which issued a press release about his pending deportation hours later.
-He was heading to speak at another CAIR event in Florida on Sunday night.
+Hamdi’s detainment comes after he spoke Saturday night in Sacramento at a gala for the Council on American-Islamic Relations as part of a nationwide speaking tour.
+He was heading to speak at another CAIR event in Tampa on Sunday night.

 A large, bright yellow stylized sun with long, rectangular rays radiates from the right side on a solid light blue background.